Beginners Cryptocurrency Wallet Guide: Everything you need to know about wallets

 - Costs from $100 (NZD) depending on model and colour chosen

 Initial setup can be challenging.
 However, we have walkthrough guides in our Knowledge Base that can help you

 Where do I find my wallet address?

-Before you can order your coins, we need your wallet address.
-Finding your wallet address is easy, simply:
+Before you can order your coins from BitPrime, we need your wallet address, so we know where to send them.
+Finding your wallet address is easy.
+As an example, simply:

 - Press the receive button

 - Look for the QR code followed by your wallet address.
 You will see the long string of random numbers and characters.
-Best practice is to highlight your address then copy and paste it into the wallet address field when ordering your coins.
+Best practice is to highlight your address then copy and paste it into the wallet address field on our site when ordering your coins.

 Buying a hardware wallet

 Are you interested in buying a hardware wallet but don’t know what one to get?
 There isn’t a wide selection of hardware wallet brands currently available – about five or so spring to mind.
 However, we recommend either a Ledger and Trezor device and also offer some setup and troubleshooting support for these two only.
 Currently, you can buy them directly from the Ledger or Trezor websites.